Mastering Managed Identities in Azure: Simplifying Authentication

 There are two types of managed identities: system-assigned and user-assigned.
 A system-assigned managed identity is created as part of an Azure resource and is tied to its lifecycle.
-Conversely, a user-assigned managed identity is a standalone resource that can be assigned to multiple Azure resources.
-When your service code runs on an Azure compute resource, it uses either the Microsoft Authentication Library (MSAL) or the Azure.Identity SDK to retrieve a managed identity token from Entra ID.
-This token acquisition process is automatic and does not require any secrets, as it is authenticated based on the environment where the code executes.
+This means that when the resource is deleted, the identity is also removed.
+On the other hand, a user-assigned managed identity is a stand-alone Azure resource that can be assigned to multiple Azure resources, allowing for more flexible identity management.
+The process of acquiring a managed identity token is straightforward; service code running on your Azure compute resource uses either the Microsoft Authentication Library (MSAL) or the Azure.Identity SDK to retrieve a token from Entra ID, backed by the managed identity.
+This token acquisition is seamless and does not require any secrets, as it is automatically authenticated based on the environment where the code runs.

 Key takeaways